Mary Fairchild MacMonnies Low: Chicago mural

 In April 1892, Low (then MacMonnies) was approached by Sarah Tyson Hallowell, agent for Bertha Palmer, the prime mover behind the Woman's Building at the World's Columbian Exposition, Chicago, 1893, to paint one of the two mural tympana planned for the building's interior.
 The other was Modern Woman, by Mary Cassatt.
 The topic of Low's mural was Primitive Women and it was by all accounts at the time deemed to be the more successful of the two.
 These were to be the only murals by these two painters.
 MacMonnies Low also exhibited her work at the Palace of Fine Arts at the 1893 Exposition.

 She is represented in the Museum of Rouen, France, where she won a gold medal in 1903 and again in 1911.
-She also won a gold medal at Dresden in 1902, at Marseilles in 1905, and the Julia Shaw prize of the Society of American Artists in 1902.
+She also won a gold medal at Dresden in 1902, at Marseille in 1905, and the Julia Shaw prize of the Society of American Artists in 1902.
 She became an associate of the National Academy of Design.